qfpl/ban-instance/README.md

-# ban-instance - For when a type should never have an instance
+# ban-instance - For when a type should never be an instance of a class

 ## Synopsis